 MCC= TP*TN-FP*FNTP+FP*TP+FN*TN+FP*(TN+FN),

 where TP, TN, FP, and FN represent the number of true positives, true negatives, false positives and false negatives, respectively.
 F1 is the harmonic mean of Pr and Sn.
 Acc and MCC combine all of the predictions (TP, TN, FP, and FN) into a single score.
 Acc, which ranges from 0 to 1, measures the proportion of correct predictions.
 MCC, also known as the phi coefficient, measures the correlation between the observations and predictions.
-It is generally regarded as a balanced measure, which can be used even if the two classes are of very different size.
+It is generally regarded as a balanced measure, which can be used even if the two classes are of very different sizes.
 The value of MCC ranges from -1 to 1, where 1 represents a perfect prediction, 0 indicates no better than random prediction and -1 means total disagreement between observations and predictions.

 Species prediction of newly assembled transcripts

-For each transcript assembled from unmapped reads, SAT assigns a probabilistic score indicating the likelihood that the transcript belonging to pathogen or host species.
+For each transcript assembled from unmapped reads, SAT assigns a probabilistic score indicating the likelihood that the transcript belongs to a pathogen or a host species.

 2 Experimental validation of newly assembled transcripts